renepacchaux/gudeeds-responsive-mobile-app/README.md

 Sandra just downloaded the Gudeeds app.
 The app will help build trust across her neighbors ' relationships.

-If booking now is based on trust, will charts and mini-analytics be more efficient at confirming her bookings?
+If booking is based on trust, will charts and mini-analytics be more efficient at confirming her bookings?